Automatic translation from Google translate:

 Do you want to invest?

-Like you would expect from this place, investment is not something widespread in this area, it has a limited population, which does not seem to grow very fast, and the capital is relatively small.
+As you would expect from this place, investment is not something widespread in this area, it has a limited population, which does not seem to grow very fast, and the capital is relatively small.

 This means that an investment in the area is not something completely crazy, but we do believe that investing in real estate in this place might not be the best idea, especially having the city of Valencia so close.
 On the other side, you could find bargains and the proximity of Valencia gives it some value.

-That being said, if you’d like to get some lands and own a farm, or buy properties on the capital and hope for some earnings, you are in your right to invest.
-But if your main interest is investment, in our mind, there could be other places with much more potential and lower risk.
+That being said, if you’d like to get some lands and own a farm, or buy properties in the capital and hope for some earnings, you are in your right to invest.
+But if your main interest is an investment, in our mind, there could be other places with much more potential and lower risk.

 Check the real estate price evolution for Castellón since 1995